Supposedly the First Representation

 In this context then also the ruins of the columns vis-à-vis of the broken young tree and the offering scene of the Alexander drawing find their additional meaning and here especially the two breaks of the one and, worse, the quite new wedge announcing a fall into the camp.
 Corresponding with Jack Wasserman in respect of “the architecture breaking down as expression of the decaying Hebrew culture” in Leonardo’s Adoration of the Kings.

-In such a way here then already reaching far beyond the still fully round disk of the moon as symbol of the zenith, though this itself inevitably is an attribute of vanity as well.
+In such a way here then already reaching far beyond the still fully round disk of the moon as symbol of the zenith, although this itself inevitably is an attribute of vanity as well.
 For light and power are winged by sun.
-Corresponding to Altdorfer’s Battle of Alexander in Munich with “(the golden risen sun while the moon turns pale, symbols of the victory of Alexander and the defeat of the Orientals)” (ADB) 333 at Issos.
+Just as then by Albrecht Altdorfer’s Battle of Alexander – see ist further mention in the following – so marvellously illustrated:

 Ridinger sets up the modern history painting .